Skip to Content

 Waffle House gift cards

-We actually were out helping a friend who was in an emergency situation after the hurricane.
+We actually were out helping a friend who was in an emergency situation after a hurricane here.
 We had rushed out before dinner, and by 8 pm, we were starving.
 We found the closest Waffle House and had dinner.
 It was a limited menu, and was take out only, but the food was hot and that was perfect.

 Diapers stacked in a Walmart.